ParthTiwa-ri/ecommerce/README.md

 ## 🚀 Features

 - **User Login**: Provides a login page for existing users to authenticate themselves and access their accounts.
-Implemented using DummyJSON Auth.
 - **Product Display**: Fetches product data from an external API ([DummyJSON](https://dummyjson.com/docs/products)) and displays them on the home page.
 - **Search Functionality**: Enables users to search for products based on their name, enhancing the shopping experience.
 - **Filtering by Price**: Provides options to filter products based on price range, improving product discovery.